kamijoseph/my-DSA-notes/0_notes.md

 > > > > > Shift the elements of the sorted portion to the right to make space for the current element.
 > > > > > Insert the current element at its correct position in the sorted portion.
 > > > > > Repeat for all elements in the list.

+> > # Merge Sort Algorithm
+> >
+> > > > > Merge Sort is a divide-and-conquer sorting algorithm that splits the array into smaller subarrays, sorts them, and then merges them back together.
+It is highly efficient with a time complexity of 𝑂(nlogn) in all cases.

+> > > > > Steps
+> > > > > Divide:

+    Recursively split the array into two halves until each subarray contains only one element (a single element is inherently sorted).

+> Conquer:

+    Sort and merge the smaller subarrays into sorted larger arrays.

+> Combine:

+    Continue merging until the entire array is sorted.